digineo/texd/README.md

 $ docker run --rm -t -p localhost:2201:2201 ghcr.io/digineo/texd:latest
 ```

-The image `ghcr.io/digineo/texd:latest` is based on Debian Bullseye with
+The image `ghcr.io/digineo/texd:latest` is based on Debian Bookworm with
 some texlive packages installed from the Debian repositories (see this
 [`Dockerfile`](./.github/Dockerfile.base) for the current list).
 Note
-that Debian Bullseye comes with [TeXlive 2020][], while (at the time of
+that Debian Bookworm comes with [TeXlive 2022][], while (at the time of
 writing) the current release is TeXlive 2022.

 > **Note:**